 Complete a Letter of Intent to notify Stonehill of your intentions and join the Stonehill Legacy Society.

 Assets such as retirement plans, life insurance, and insurance annuities are not entirely controlled by the terms of your will.
 These assets instead require separate beneficiary forms.
 Revised designations can benefit Stonehill Communities in part or in total.
 In order to make beneficiary changes, you must notify your plan’s administrator.
 A “change of beneficiary” form will be required.

 We encourage you to always consult with your financial advisor before initiating a charitable gift arrangement.

 Gifts may be given in honor of or in memory of a loved one.
 To learn more about our Honor Society and Legacy Society, please see Giving Societies below.

-Every year generous organizations like yours support Stonehill Franciscan Services in the mission to provide a continuum of quality lifetime care services to residents in a dignified atmosphere.
+Every year generous organizations like yours support Stonehill Communities in the mission to provide a continuum of quality lifetime care services to residents in a dignified atmosphere.
 To discuss opportunities for sponsorship, please call Amy Schauer at 563-690-9623.
 Additional sponsorship information will be posted here as it is available.

 This is a special club of donors who help Stonehill inspire lives through compassion and faith through their gift of $500 or more in a year.
-Donations are used to help fund the benevolent care of residents and special projects on the Stonehill Franciscan Services campus.
+Donations are used to help fund the benevolent care of residents and special projects on the Stonehill Communities campus.